 Why was the right to vote in federal elections restricted for First Nations peoples before 1960?

-- The military service of First Nations peoples during the First and Second World Wars led Canadians to feel that First Nations should have the full rights of citizenship.
+The military service of First Nations people during the First and Second World Wars led Canadians to feel that First Nations people should have the full rights of citizenship.

 What is the situation now?

-- About half of all First Nations peoples in Canada live on reserve.
+About half of all First Nations people in Canada live on reserve.
 Voter turnout for them has tended to be lower than for the general population.
 (Turnout rates are available only for those living on reserves, not for all First Nations voters.)

 A First Nations person who was enfranchised lost Indian status and treaty rights.
 This meant they lost the right to live on a reserve and lost all rights associated with being an Indian.
 Enfranchisement could be voluntary (through applying for it) or compulsory (such as by earning a university degree).

-Indian Status: Indian Status is the legal status of a person who is registered as an Indian under the Indian Act.
+Indian status is the legal status of a person who is registered as an Indian under the Indian Act.
 Under the Indian Act, status Indians may be eligible for a range of benefits, rights, programs and services offered by the federal and provincial or territorial governments.